| Title: | Tools for Simulation Studies in Parallel |

 function for creating a grid of all variables of type

-“grid”; see mkGrid()
+“grid”; see mkGrid().

 builds a list of names from a variable list; see

-extracts “n.sim”; see get.n.sim()
+extracts “n.sim”; see get.n.sim().

 extracts all variables not of type

-“grid”; see get.nonGrids()
+“grid”; see get.nonGrids().

 catching and storing warnings and errors

-simultaneously; see tryCatch.W.E()
+simultaneously; see tryCatch.W.E().

 innermost computation (return value of doOne()):

-returns value, error, warning, and run time; see doCallWE()
+returns value, error, warning, and run time; see doCallWE().

-create a list of advanced .Random.seed
+create a list of advanced .Random.seed's for

-“L'Ecuyer-CMRG”; see LEseeds()
+“L'Ecuyer-CMRG”; see LEseeds().

 displays information about the sub-job just

-finished; see printInfo()
+finished; see printInfo().

 computes one row of the virtual grid in a

-simulation; see subjob()
+simulation; see subjob().

 creates a function to be passed to doCallWE() as